matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 );
 ```

-When we run on test2 the same two `REPLACE` statements as we did on the original test table, we obtain a different result:
+When we run on test2 the same two `REPLACE` statements as we did on the original test table，we obtain a different result：

 ```
 mysql> REPLACE INTO test2 VALUES (1, 'Old', '2014-08-20 18:47:00');